 I assume the Deputy's question is addressed to the Judicial Council Bill.
 It will be before the Seanad tomorrow.
 I hope and expect it will conclude all Stages in the Seanad tomorrow and come back before the Dáil next week so this crucial piece of legislation can be concluded before the end of the session.
 I have asked for an early signature motion so that the Judicial Council can be formed.
 The crucial piece of this will be the establishment of a personal injury committee from the Judiciary to review the guidelines and the levels of awards.

 I hope the Judiciary will do its work in a quick and efficient manner.
 The Personal Injuries Commission report suggested that the levels of award in Ireland are out of kilter with those in England and Wales.
 That report stated that awards here are 4.4 times the level they are in England and Wales.
 The Department of Finance has done work that shows the level of awards in Ireland is five times those in England and Wales.
-The Personal Injuries Assessment Board has done work which shows the level of awards here are five times that in England and Wales.
+The Personal Injuries Assessment Board has done work which shows the level of awards here is four times that in England and Wales.
 Ireland's awards are between 4.4 and five times as large as those in England and Wales.

 The Law Reform Commission has started doing important work on the hard question of whether or not this House has the authority to cap or limit awards.
 I do not have the answer yet but we will examine the matter after the report of the Law Reform Commission.